gravitational/teleport/docs/4.1/admin-guide.md

 * Teleport clients (`tsh` for users and `tctl` for admins) may not be compatible if older than the auth or the proxy server.
 They will print an error if there is an incompatibility.
 * While 4.0 is a major release.
 3.2 can be upgraded to 4.0 using the same upgrade sequence below.

+### Backup Before Upgrading

+As an extra precaution you might want to backup your application prior to upgrading.
+We've more instructions in Backing up and Bootstraping Teleport.

 ### Upgrade Sequence

 When upgrading a single Teleport cluster: